Mark-Phillipson/Cards/README.md

 This repository contains a Blazor WebAssembly card game (Strip Jack Naked) in the `CardGame/` folder.

-This README replaces previous Vercel-focused instructions and documents how to publish the app to Azure Static Web Apps (recommended for Blazor WASM).
+This README documents how to publish the app to Azure Static Web Apps (recommended for Blazor WASM).

 Prerequisites
 -------------